M66B/NetGuard/README.md

 * No ads
 * IPv4/IPv6 TCP/UDP supported
 * Block system and user applications

-NetGuard does not even require the *internet* permission.
-NetGuard is possibly the first free and open source no-root firewall for Android.

 Most of these features are the result of sending selected traffic to a sinkhole, instead of filtering all internet traffic.
 This means that advanced features, like address based filtering (needed for ad blocking), traffic logging, and on-demand configuration, are not possible.